Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Abstract

-The safety of mobile robots in dynamic environments is predicated on making sure that they do not collide with obstacles.
-In support of such safety arguments, we analyze and formally verify a series of increasingly powerful safety properties of controllers for avoiding both stationary and moving obstacles: \begin{inparaenum}[(i)] \item \emph{static safety}, which ensures that no collisions can happen with stationary obstacles, \item \emph{passive safety}, which ensures that no collisions can happen with stationary or moving obstacles while the robot moves, \item the stronger \emph{passive friendly safety} in which the robot further maintains sufficient maneuvering distance for obstacles to avoid collision as well, and \item \emph{passive orientation safety}, which allows for imperfect sensor coverage of the robot, \ie, the robot is aware that not everything in its environment will be visible. \end{inparaenum} We complement these provably correct safety properties with \emph{liveness} properties: we prove that provably safe motion is flexible enough to let the robot still navigate waypoints and pass intersections.
-We use \emph{hybrid system} models and theorem proving techniques that describe and formally verify the robot's discrete control decisions along with its continuous, physical motion.
-Moreover, we formally prove that safety can still be guaranteed despite sensor uncertainty and actuator perturbation, and when control choices for more aggressive maneuvers are introduced.
-Our verification results are generic in the sense that they are not limited to the particular choices of one specific control algorithm but identify conditions that make them simultaneously apply to a broad class of control algorithms. \
+We analyze and formally verify: \begin{enumerate*}[label=\emph{(\roman*)}] \item \emph{static safety}, which ensures that no collisions can happen with stationary obstacles, \item \emph{passive safety}, which ensures that no collisions can happen with stationary or moving obstacles while the robot moves, \item the stronger \emph{passive friendly safety} in which the robot further maintains sufficient maneuvering distance for obstacles to avoid collision as well, and \item \emph{passive orientation safety}, which allows for imperfect sensor coverage of the robot, \ie, the robot is aware that not everything in its environment will be visible. \end{enumerate*} We formally prove that safety can be guaranteed despite sensor uncertainty and actuator perturbation.
+We complement these provably correct safety properties with \emph{liveness} properties: we prove that provably safe motion is flexible enough to let the robot navigate waypoints and pass intersections.
+In order to account for the mixed influence of discrete control decisions and the continuous physical motion of the ground robot, we develop corresponding \emph{hybrid system} models and use \emph{differential dynamic logic} theorem proving techniques to formally verify their correctness.
+Since these models identify a broad range of conditions under which control decisions are provably safe, our results apply to any control algorithm for ground robots with the same dynamics.
+As a demonstration, we, thus, also synthesize provably correct runtime monitor conditions that check the compliance of any control algorithm with the verified control decisions. \ where \begin{itemize}[noitemsep] \item $\D{\pr}=\vr \dr$ represents $\D{\pr}_x=\vr \drx \syssep \D{\pr}_y=\vr \dry$ in vectorial notation, \item the condition $\D{\dr}=\omegar \dr^\bot$ is vector notation for the rotational dynamics $\D{\dr}_x=-\omegar \dry \syssep \D{\dr}_y=\omegar \drx$ where $^\bot$ is the orthogonal complement, and \item the condition $\D{(\rcurve \omegar)}=\ar$ encodes the rigid body planar motion $\rcurve \omegar = \vr$ that we consider. \end{itemize}